-current, Upcoming and recent Media, Exhibitions, Installations and Residencies
+CURRENT AND RECENT Media, Exhibitions, Installations and Residencies

 FLOOD 2.0, Ely Center of Contemporary Art, New Haven, CT, April 14 - June 2, 2024.
-Flood 2.0 is a multi-disciplinary installation by the three-person collective, Water Women, comprised of Krisanne Baker, Susan Hoffman Fishman and Leslie Sobel, which includes 2 video projections; multiple scrolls painted to evoke the motions of flood waters; a make-shift boat, sails and mast; and the performance of a Greek Chorus telling the story of Noa, the lone female survivor whose name in Hebrew means “action.”
+Flood 2.0 is a multi-disciplinary installation by the three-person collective, Water Women, comprised of Krisanne Baker, Susan Hoffman Fishman and Leslie Sobel, which includes 2 video projections; multiple scrolls painted to evoke the motions of flood waters; a make-shift boat, sails, rudder and mast; and the performance of a Greek Chorus telling the story of Noa, the lone female survivor whose name in Hebrew means “action.”
 Flood 2.0’s goal is to use art, flood mythology and history to inspire community dialogue on local water issues

 Installation views of Flood 2.0 at the Ely Center Of Contemporary Art, New Haven, CT